 The three cards (black, gray and white) cards are used above to allow for color correction in Photoshop.
 I’ll put up another post soon on how to use these.

 I don’t personally use this but if you want to get natural reflections of jewelry in your photos, then a black or white glossy tile is a good option.
 And there are acrylic sheets like these on amazon – amazon link.

-White putty or prop wax for rings:
+White putty or prop wax for rings and bracelets:

 To get a ring to stand, I use white putty or prop wax.
 I prefer this white putty because it doesn’t make your fingers and product sticky.
 But prop wax is another option to try.
 Put a tiny bit of this under the ring to make it stand – amazon link.

 Working with jewelry is difficult because it’s hard to get chains, ear wires and charms to sit at the angle you want it to.
 These props help you do that.
 I’ve tried several different types of props for photographing jewelry but the ones mentioned above have worked best for me.